As COVID-19 spread rapidly throughout the United States, many organisations did the only thing they could: Send people home to work remotely.

 By mid-February 2020, 46% of American companies had implemented work from home (WFH) policies.
 In May, Facebook announced that most employees could work remotely through the end of the year.
 It has since extended that policy through July 2021.
 So did Google.
 Twitter CEO Jack Dorsey told employees they can work from home “forever” if they wish.

-While remote working has been relatively successful, the cracks are starting to show and executives are quickly realizing that WFH, as a full-blown replacement for the office, may not be sustainable over the long term.
+While remote working has been relatively successful, the cracks are starting to show and executives are quickly realising that WFH, as a full-blown replacement for the office, may not be sustainable over the long term.

 Of course, WFH is not the only – or necessarily the best – workplace recovery option when the office is unavailable.
 The options might shift depending on your employees, the disaster and the timeframe.
 All of which underscore the need to plan ahead and think about what makes the most sense for your business depending on the disaster you’re facing.